dmilstein/channels/README.md

  - The labels on the diagonal arrows specify the message payloads

  - Dashed diagonal lines, if present, represent messages sent but not received

+(And, as noted above, GitHub's README rendering is breaking the placement of the message labels)

 ### `two_client_reliable_channel.pcal`